This post may contain affiliate links. Please read my disclosure.

 - Stir in the coconut milk and eggs and simmer for 5-10 minutes, until the sauce has thickened.
 (If sauce is too thick, add additional stock.
 If it's too thin, simmer longer to reduce).
 Don't add salt until after the sauce reduces.

-- Add additional salt to taste and serve with basmati rice and/or naan.
+- Add additional salt to taste and serve with basmati rice, naan and/or any flatbread.

 Expert Tips: